Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 -

-Dead animal trapped in ductwork or the HVAC unit
+Dead animal trapped in ducts or inside the AC unit

 -